domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-thoughts.md

 ## Other People's Deep Thoughts
 When I lose my glasses, I just think, "If only I could find my glasses, I could find my glasses." --Jimmie Whisman, Small Town Murder, Episode 2

+Why do they call it "head of cattle" when they count the number of cows? e.g., How many head of cattle...?
+Isn't it implied that the cattle have heads? --Jimmie Whisman, Small Town Murder, Episode 53